-Some frequently asked questions about the Harvard T.H.
-Chan School of Public Health MIRT Program are presented below.
-We hope students applying to the MIRT Program will find this section useful.
+Some frequently asked questions about Harvard T.H.
+Chan School of Public Health MIRT Program eligibility criteria, the application process, and program logistics are presented below.

 1. Is the MIRT Program open to non-Harvard students?

 Students from all over the US can and do apply to the MIRT program.
-Highly qualified students are eligible regardless of their state of residence or university location.
+Highly qualified undergraduate students, graduate students, and postdoctoral fellows are eligible regardless of their state of residence or university location.

-3. I’m not a permanent resident or US citizen, will I be able to apply to the program?
+2. I’m not a permanent resident or US Citizen, will I be able to apply to the program?

 Sorry, you must be a US Citizen or permanent US resident to apply to the program.
 Individuals on temporary or student visas are not eligible to participate in the MIRT Program.

-No, you can not apply to the program.
-You must be in a full time degree program at the time the fellowship training period begins.
+To be eligible to apply as an undergraduate or graduate student, you must be in a full time degree program at the time the fellowship training period begins.

 If you’ll be a junior by the time of the fellowship, you are eligible to apply.
 One of the eligibility criterion of the program is to be in at least at a junior standing at the time of the start of fellowship.